Seiph59/projet10/README.md

 # To start

-1. Create your virtual environment
+1. Create your virtual environment and install 'pur_beurre/requirements.txt'

 2. If you want to populate the db with foods, type: "python manage.py populate_db"